Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Experiments

+\introparagraph{Datasets and corresponding given rankings} Two real datasets and nine large synthetic datasets of three different distributions (three for each) are used in the experiments.
+The given rankings for the real datasets are generated by \emph{complex non-linear ranking functions} or aggregations of voting.
+On each of the synthetic datasets, we use four different ranking functions (non-linear ones with exponents up to 5) to generate the given ranking.
+Each combination of a dataset and a given ranking presents a different input problem for \RankHow.
+All techniques receive only the resulting ranking, i.e., the true scores are hidden from them.

-\textbf{Datasets.} Like previous work on related problems, e.g., \cite{23-pvldb-chen,10-icde-vlachou,12-icde-he}, we use the latest version of the \NBA data~\cite{nba}, a real dataset containing 22840 tuples with statistics of all NBA players from seasons 1979/80 to 2022/23.
+Like previous work on related problems \cite{23-pvldb-chen,10-icde-vlachou,12-icde-he}, we use the \NBA data~\cite{nba}, a real dataset containing 22840 tuples with statistics of all NBA players from seasons 1979/80 to 2022/23.
 Each tuple represents a \emph{player-season combination}---uniquely identified by the PLR attribute, which consists of player name, age and team.
-The default ranking attributes are the player's average statistics during that season: PTS, REB, AST, STL, BLK, FG\%, 3P\%, and FT\%.
-We ensure that every tuple has different statistics by only keeping one of the tuples with duplicate statistics.
-By default, NBA players are ranked using PER (Player Efficiency Rating), whose computation involves a complicated formula and a few additional attributes that are not included in the basic ranking attributes~\cite{nba-per}.
+The default ranking attributes are the player's average statistics during a season: PTS, REB, AST, STL, BLK, FG\%, 3P\%, and FT\%.
+For players with identical statistics, we only keep one of them.
+The given ranking is generated by either the MVP ranking or by using MP (Minutes Played) * PER (Player Efficiency Rating), whose computation involves a complicated formula and a few additional attributes that are not included in the basic ranking attributes~\cite{nba-per}.

-To test scalability, we also generate synthetic data with 1 million tuples by default.
-For each tuple, the values of each ranking attribute are generated uniformly at random, and independent of the other attributes.
+We also study the CSRankings data \cite{csrankings-github}, which contains 628 tuples with the publication numbers in 27 areas of computer science.
+Compared to the \NBA data, the CSRankings dataset has fewer tuples but many more attributes.
+The default ranking is obtained from the CSRankings website \cite{csrankings}.

+To show that \SymGD scales to larger data, we generated nine synthetic datasets of three different distributions (\textit{uniform}, \textit{correlated}, and \textit{anti-correlated}) with 1 million tuples each.
+They allow us to explore the impact of correlations between the ranking attributes.
+For the uniform data, values for each ranking attribute are generated uniformly at random.
+In the correlated dataset, a tuple with a high (low) value in one ranking attribute is likely to also have high (low) values for the others.
+In the anti-correlated dataset, a tuple with a high (low) value in one ranking attribute is likely to have high (low) values for half of the other attributes and low (high) values for the other half.
+This pattern of generating synthetic data of different distributions dates back to~\cite{synthetic}.

-\textbf{Parameters.} \Cref{tab:parameter} shows the parameter values studied, with the default setting in bold.
+\introparagraph{Parameters} \Cref{tab:parameter} shows the parameter values explored for \Cref{sec:exact,sec:approximation,sec:scalability}, with the default setting in bold.
 We generally use more challenging settings for the problems that are more efficiently solvable.
-Cell size only applies to the cell-based approximation (\Cref{sec:cell}).